-Miracle Limbs was recently asked to assist the Decker family, victims of the horrific
+Miracle Limbs was asked to assist the Decker family, victims of the horrific

 tornados that hit Henryville, Indiana in March 2012.

 Mother of two children, Stephanie Decker lost both legs when she threw herself over her children in the basement as a tornado

 completely decimated their home.

 Miracle Limbs flew up to Indiana from Florida to assist Stephanie and her family as she adapts to her new reality.